Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Methods

 \item Finetuning: the pretrained global model was finetuned for each region using data from this specific region.
 By doing so, we aimed to achieve a balance between capturing globally common patterns and incorporating region-specific information.
 Similarly to the previous strategy, the global model can be finetuned to a cluster of regions.
 For finetuning, we used only the last cycle (80 epochs) of the training process with a decreased learning rate of $5e^{-5}$.

 \item Region encoding: we encoded each region as a one-hot vector and fed it to the models.
-We assigned a separate position in the vector for each region, including an additional position for the `unknown' region, resulting in a total of 12 positions.
-During training, random samples labelled as `unknown' were introduced to enable the model to learn a generalised representation for regions not present in the dataset.
+We assigned a separate position in the vector for each region, including an additional position for the `unseen' region, resulting in a total of 12 positions.
+During training, random samples labelled as `unseen' were introduced to enable the model to learn a generalised representation for regions not present in the dataset.

-There is, however, a risk of learning biases associated with not only the regional terrain features but also with the imaging sensor and the atmospheric conditions in the images from the training dataset potentially limiting the generalisability of the region encoding to new images if applied as is.
+There is, however, a risk of learning biases associated with not only the regional terrain features but also with the imaging sensor such as spatial resolution and spectral response and the atmospheric conditions such as cloud cover, aerosol content and illumination conditions in the images from the training dataset.
+These biases can potentially limit the generalisability of the region encoding to new images if applied as is.
 To overcome this risk, we propose inference-time bias optimisation.
 It aims to reduce the domain shift by finetuning the region vector so it includes soft labels of several regions adjointly and, thus encoded biases present in the whole training dataset.
 As the criterion, we minimised the predicted uncertainty under the assumption that it is related to the model performance.
 Bias optimisation is formulated as:

 where $\mathbf{r}$ is the vector of optimised biases, $\mathbf{p_i}(\mathbf{r})$ is the vector of predicted probabilities for sample $i$, $f$ is the mapping model, $\mathbf{I}_i$ is the test image features, $exp(\mathbf{r}) /\! \sum_{j=1}^{12} exp(r_j)$ is the region vector, $N$ and $C$ are the number of samples and the number of classes, respectively, and $log_C \left(\,\mathbf{\cdot}\,\right)$ denotes the logarithm base $C$.
 The finetuned region vectors were fed into the mapping model for a regular inference instead of the one-hot region vectors.
 We solved this optimisation problem for a whole scene with the Adam optimiser\supercite{kingma_adam_2014} and a constant learning rate ($1e^{-4}$) for 100 epochs or until convergence.